josh-jacobsen/Notes/Linux/Ubuntu set up.md

 `adduser newuser`

 ##### Add the New User to the Sudo Group
-Check what groups your new user is in with the groups command: `groups newuser`, which will output `newuser : newuser` In order to add the user to a new group, we can use the `usermod` command: `usermod -aG sudo newuser` Swith to the new user, and try ad command that requires super user privilidges to see if it worked.
+1. Check what groups your new user is in with the groups command: `groups newuser`, which will output `newuser : newuser`
+2. In order to add the user to a new group, we can use the `usermod` command: `usermod -aG sudo newuser`
+3. Swith to the new user, and try ad command that requires super user privilidges to see if it worked.
-Add the new user to the `vboxsf` group by entering  the same command as above (`sudo usermod -aG vboxsf $(whoami)`).
+4. Add the new user to the `vboxsf` group by entering  the same command as above (`sudo usermod -aG vboxsf $(whoami)`).
 This will let the new user perform actions such as accessing shared folders, etc
+5. Restart the machine

 ### Install software
 1. Terminator